aws-samples/aws-iot-smart-wastebin-solution/README.md

 To remove the stack:

 1. Open the AWS CloudFormation Console.
-1. Click the *smart-bin-demo-app * project, right-click and select "*Delete Stack*".
+1. Choose the *smart-bin-demo-app * project, press "*Delete Stack*" button.
-1. Your stack will take some time to be deleted.
+1. Your stack might take some time to be deleted.
 You can track its progress in the "Events" tab.
-1. When it is done, the status will change from "DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
-It will then disappear from the list.
+1. When it is done, the status changes from "DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
+It then disappear from the list.